Beer: Ingredients

-The basic ingredients of beer are water; a starch source, such as malted barley, or malted maize (such as used in the preparation of Tiswin and Tesgüino), able to be saccharified (converted to sugars) then fermented (converted into ethanol and carbon dioxide); a brewer's yeast to produce the fermentation; and a flavouring such as hops.
-A mixture of starch sources may be used, with a secondary carbohydrate source, such as maize (corn), rice, wheat, or sugar, often being termed an adjunct, especially when used alongside malted barley.
-Less widely used starch sources include millet, sorghum and cassava root in Africa, and potato in Brazil, and agave in Mexico, among others.
-The amount of each starch source in a beer recipe is collectively called the grain bill.
+The basic ingredients of beer are water; a starch source, usually malted barley; a brewer's yeast to produce the fermentation; and a flavouring such as hops.
+A mixture of starch sources may be used, with a secondary carbohydrate source, such as maize (corn), rice, wheat, or sugar, often termed an adjunct, especially when used alongside malted barley.
+Less widely used starch sources include millet, sorghum, and cassava root in Africa; potato in Brazil; and agave in Mexico.

-Water is the main ingredient of beer, accounting for 93% of its weight.
-Though water itself is, ideally, flavorless, its level of dissolved minerals, specifically, bicarbonate ion, does influence beer's finished taste.
+Water is the main ingredient, accounting for 93% of beer's weight.
+The level of dissolved bicarbonate influences beer's finished taste.
 Due to the mineral properties of each region's water, specific areas were originally the sole producers of certain types of beer, each identifiable by regional characteristics.
-Regional geology accords that Dublin's hard water is well-suited to making stout, such as Guinness, while the Plzeň Region's soft water is ideal for brewing Pilsner (pale lager), such as Pilsner Urquell.
-The waters of Burton in England contain gypsum, which benefits making pale ale to such a degree that brewers of pale ales will add gypsum to the local water in a process known as Burtonisation.
+Dublin's hard water is well-suited to making stout, such as Guinness, while the Plzeň Region's soft water is ideal for brewing Pilsner, such as Pilsner Urquell.
+The waters of Burton in England contain gypsum, which benefits making pale ale to such a degree that brewers of pale ale add gypsum in a process known as Burtonisation.

-The starch source, termed as the "mash ingredients", in a beer provides the fermentable material and is a key determinant of the strength and flavour of the beer.
+The starch source provides the fermentable material and determines the strength and flavour of the beer.
 The most common starch source used in beer is malted grain.
 Grain is malted by soaking it in water, allowing it to begin germination, and then drying the partially germinated grain in a kiln.
-Malting grain produces enzymes that convert starches in the grain into fermentable sugars.
-Different roasting times and temperatures are used to produce different colours of malt from the same grain.
-Darker malts will produce darker beers.
-Nearly all beer includes barley malt as the majority of the starch.
-This is because its fibrous hull remains attached to the grain during threshing.
+Malting produces enzymes that convert starches into fermentable sugars.
+Different roasting times and temperatures produce different colours of malt from the same grain.
+Darker malts produce darker beers.
+Nearly all beers use barley malt for most of the starch, as its fibrous hull remains attached to the grain during threshing.
 After malting, barley is milled, which finally removes the hull, breaking it into large pieces.
-These pieces remain with the grain during the mash, and act as a filter bed during lautering, when sweet wort is separated from insoluble grain material.
-Other malted and unmalted grains (including wheat, rice, oats, and rye, and less frequently, corn and sorghum) may be used.
-Some brewers have produced gluten-free beer, made with sorghum with no barley malt, for those who cannot consume gluten-containing grains like wheat, barley, and rye.
+These pieces remain with the grain during the mash and act as a filter bed during lautering, when sweet wort is separated from insoluble grain material.
+Other grains, including wheat, rice, oats, and rye, and less frequently, corn and sorghum may be used.
+Some brewers have produced gluten-free beer, made with sorghum, for those who cannot consume gluten-containing grains like wheat, barley, and rye.